 Even without these architectural considerations, the process has to be seen as a way of rethinking the Database and its rationale.
 Examining its metadata requirements in this way, mapping out its structures and clarifying the functions of its components and their interrelationships allows a critical assessment of its functions and their priorities.
 From here it is possible to improve it in more ways than ensuring the interoperability of its metadata alone.
 Inconsistencies and redundancies can be removed, priorities established and serious consideration given to its user constituencies and how their needs can be met.
 Not for the first time, metadata can prove itself a way to question and clarify far more than the ways in which something is described and administered: it can seed considerations of the rationale behind a system at a far more basic level and so transform it as a whole.

+Acknowledgments

+The author acknowledges with thanks Dr. Rembrandt Duits, the Deputy Curator of the Photographic Collection at the Warburg Institute, for his assistance in the compilation of this chapter.

 References